zouharvi/mff-student/README.md

 1. Check for data validity
 2. Data sorted by distance (merge sort)
-3. K nearest neighbours (and classes) are extracted
+3. K nearest neighbours (and target data) are extracted
-4. Most frequent class is found
+4. Result is interpolated from closest data

 ### Misc